Qaid

 Applying a Public Theme

-Found a theme you love?
-Applying it to your project takes just a few steps.
+Found a theme you like?
+Loading it onto your own embed takes two steps.

 1. CSS Styles